-An employee does not need to use this leave entitlement in one block.
-Leave run be taken intermit, citly or on a reduced Have schedule when medically nan ne each machinistic of the research of the state of the control of the contro operations.
-Leave due to qualifying exigencies may also be taken on on
+An anguaged does not need to use this leave entitlement in one block.
+Leave nun he taken informit, ally or on a reducted Have stheshie when medically inclusively.
+Propingers must make to send the efforts to exhecute leave for planned medical treatment so as not to unduly discupi the employer's operatores.
+Leave due to qualifying exigencies may also be taken on on intermitted thasis.

-Substitution of Paid Leave for Unuaid Leave
+Substitution of Paid Leave for Unpaid Leave

-Emplayees may choose or employers may require use of normed paid leave write risking FMLA leave.
-In order to use paid leave for FMLA leave, employees must comply with the employee's normal paid leave policies.
+Emplayees may choose or employers may require use of accused paid leave write taking FMLA leave.
+In order to use paid leave for FMLA leave, employees must comply with the employee's normal paid have policies.